 Certain Baird Private Equity Partnerships are not consolidated pursuant to the accounting rules disclosed in the consolidation section of footnote 2, Summary of Significant Accounting Policies.
-The Company's investment in partnerships not consolidated was \$5,991 as of June 30, 2023, which is included within Other Investments in Financial Instruments, at Fair Value on the Unaudited Consolidated Statement of Financial Condition.
-Net assets of the partnerships not consolidated were \$1,071,040 as of June 30, 2023.
-These partnerships were determined not to consolidate as the general partner (an affiliate) was not the primary beneficiary.
-The Company's economic interest in these partnerships range from 0.2% to 1% as of June 30, 2023.
+The Company's investment in partnerships not consolidated was \$6,420 as of June 30, 2024, which is included within Other Investments in Financial Instruments, at Fair Value on the Unaudited Consolidated Statement of Financial Condition.
+Net assets of the partnerships not consolidated were \$1,225,014 as of June 30, 2024.
+These partnerships were not consolidated as the general partner was not the primary beneficiary.
+The Company's economic interest in these partnerships range from 0.2% to 1% as of June 30, 2024.
 In addition to the Company's economic interest, the Company also has management fee arrangements from the investment advisory services it provides to VIEs.
 The Company's maximum exposure of loss represents the Company's interest in unconsolidated partnerships and amounts of open commitments in Baird private equity partnerships.

 The Company has controlling interests in limited liability companies that serve as general partners in various partnerships.
-The Company has committed a total of \$3,697 in amounts generally ranging up to \$794 to twelve different private equity partnerships.
-As of June 30, 2023, the Company has invested \$2,115 of committed amounts.
+The Company has committed a total of \$2,874 in amounts generally ranging up to \$549 to twelve different private equity partnerships.
+As of June 30, 2024, the Company has invested \$1,019 of committed amounts.